mrciolino/wiki-backup/organizations/The-Pythagorean-Empire.md

 {.is-info}

 ## **1. Founding: Nomads and the Geometric Cult**
 The Pythagorean Empire began as an alliance between **nomadic "line-walkers"** and a **geometric cult of arcanomancers**.
 For millennia, the nomads had followed the leylines intuitively, drawn to their magical currents like moths to flame.
-Meanwhile, the cult—comprising cartographers, astronomers, and proto-wizards—studied the leylines’ movements, correlating them with celestial patterns.
+Meanwhile, the geometric cult of cartographers, astronomers, and proto-wizards (archanomancers), studied the leylines’ movements, correlating them with celestial patterns.

 > *"The nomads were 80% of Pythas Prime’s population... their thousand-year wisdom met the cult’s newfound intellect."*

 Their breakthrough came with **runic magic**, the first formalized arcane system.
 By inscribing geometric symbols (notably triangles), they could mimic leyline effects—detecting magic (△), warding decay (△⃒), or inducing growth.
-This fusion of nomadic tradition and scholarly innovation birthed the Empire.
+This fusion of nomadic tradition and scholarly innovation birthed the Pythagorean Empire.

 ---

 ## **2. The Leylines: Cosmic Arteries of Magic**
 ### **Nature of the Leylines**
-Created by **Mystra** to distribute magic across Mardun, the three leylines are **straight, rotating paths** encircling the world.
+Created by **Mystra** as a means to distribute magic across Mardun, the three leylines are **straight, rotating, spinning arcs** that encircle the world.
 Each has a **positive pole** (beneficial effects) and an **antipode** (catastrophic inverse):

 1. **Vitality**: Growth/Life vs. Decay/Death
 2. **Insight**: Knowledge/Clarity vs. Forgetfulness/Madness